hallambaker/Mathematical-Mesh/Web/Guide/device.md

 ````
->profile sync
+Alice2> account sync
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 ##Managing connected devices